shorbank/am-i-real.art/README.md

 | `npm run build`       | Build for production             |
 | `npm run preview`     | Preview the production build     |

+**Note:** Please use http://localhost:3005/en/ to access the local dev environment.

 ---